tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 release faster.
 Nick Coghlan outlines the disadvantages with that approach in PEP 413 as well.

-One other PEP he is working on, and takes more seriously (`PEP 413`_ was more like he playing a devil's advocate, as it later transpired) is `PEP 432`_.
+Another PEP he is working on is `PEP 432`_.
 Titled *Simplifying the CPython startup sequence*, it's an highly detailed proposal to re-organise some of CPython code to ease maintenance.
 His deep knowledge on the project's internals is also exposed.

 Nick also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
 There is much wisdom there (complete